Prevent Genetic Discrimination in Employment

 The Genetic Nondiscrimination Act of 2008

 Congress passed the Genetic Information Nondiscrimination Act of 2008 (GINA) after several employers performed genetic tests on employees without their knowledge or consent and generated a public outcry.
-The act, which applies to employers of 15 or more employees, prohibits discrimination against employees and job applicants because of their genetic information.
-It restricts employers from requesting or purchasing such genetic information and asking employees or applicants about the health of their relatives.
-It also limits employer disclosure of genetic information.
+GINA, which applies to employers with 15 or more employees, prohibits discrimination against employees and job applicants because of their genetic information.
+The law restricts employers from requesting or purchasing such genetic information and asking employees or applicants about the health of their relatives; it also limits employer disclosure of employees’ genetic information.

-Since GINA became effective in November 2009, many genetic discrimination claims were filed with the Equal Employment Opportunity Commission (EEOC).
-Some states have also enacted their own genetic discrimination laws.
-Rapid scientific advances in identification of genetic markers could lead to more claims, so educational institutions need to take proactive measures to ensure GINA and state law compliance.
+Since GINA became effective in November 2009, many charges of genetic discrimination (including charges that also allege violations of Title VII, the Age Discrimination in Employment Act, the Americans with Disabilities Act, or the Equal Pay Act) have been filed with the Equal Employment Opportunity Commission (EEOC).
+Multiple states, such as California, Illinois, Nebraska, and Virginia, have enacted their own genetic discrimination laws.
+Rapid scientific advances in identification of genetic markers may lead to more discrimination claims, so educational institutions must take proactive measures to help ensure GINA and state law compliance.

 Avoid Genetic Discrimination Claims

-These steps can help your school, college, or university avoid claims of genetic discrimination:
+To help your K-12 school, college, or university avoid claims of genetic discrimination:

 - Understand the definition of genetic information.
-Schools may conduct pre-employment physical exams as long as they do not inquire into family medical history.
+Schools may conduct pre-employment physical exams as long as they don’t inquire into family medical history.

 - Guard access to genetic information.
 Employers can lawfully receive genetic information in many situations, such as an employee’s participation in a wellness program or documentation of a disability.
 In these cases, the employer must keep all genetic information in a confidential medical file.